Home

 After the participants have finished tasting and ranking the bourbons, the host will reveal one bottle at a time, bottles one through six, and each participant will tell how they ranked that bourbon.

-The host will document and average the results and then determine the overall bourbon winner and rankings.
+The host will document and average the results and determine the overall bourbon winner and rankings.

 Final Thoughts

 The point of a tasting with friends is to have a good time.
-Don't be too strict on the tasting requirements unless you host a tasting for seasoned bourbon enthusiasts.
+Be relaxed about the tasting requirements if you host a tasting for seasoned bourbon enthusiasts.
 Have fun and enjoy your friends.

 Author: Mark Pringle